MicrosoftDocs/OData-docs/Odata-docs/client/bulk-update-operations.md

 }
 ```
 ### Sample Request 1
-This sample request below demonstrates how to create a bulk update request in OData client to create 2 new customers in a single request:
+The following code demonstrates how to create 2 customers in a bulk update request:

-How to make the above request from OData client.

 ```csharp
 var context = new Container(new Uri("http://localhost:6285/odata/"));